PangZC1234/Ordering_system/README.md

     git checkout JWT
     cd ordering_system
     ```
+2. Add .env file to the root directory based on the .env.example

-2. Build and start the Docker containers
+4. Build and start the Docker containers
     ```bash
     docker-compose up --build
     ```